dwrobel/flatcam/README.md

 - fixed display of MultiGeo geometries in legacy graphic engine
 - fixed Paint tool to work in legacy graphic engine
 - fixed CutOut Tool to work in legacy graphic engine
+- fixed display of distance labels and code optimizations in ToolPaint and NCC Tool

 21.09.2019